 - Add and subtract numbers mentally, including: a 3-digit no and 1s, 10s, 100s.

 - Add and sub numbers with up to 3 digits, using formal written methods of columnar add and sub.

 - Estimate the answer to a calculation and use inverse operations to check answers.

-- Solve probs, inc missing no probs, using number facts, place value, and more complex add/sub.
+- Solve problems, inc missing number problems, using number facts, place value, and more complex add/sub.

 - Recall and use multiplication and division facts for the 3, 4 and 8 multiplication tables.

-- Write and calc math statements for x and ÷ using the tables they know, including 2-digit numbers times 1-digit numbers, using mental and formal written methods.
+- Write and calculate math statements for x and ÷ using the tables they know, including 2-digit numbers times 1-digit numbers, using mental and formal written methods.

-- Solve probs and missing number probs, involving x and ÷, including integer scaling probs and correspondence probs in which n objects are connected to m objects.
+- Solve problems and missing number problems, involving x and ÷, including integer scaling problems and correspondence problems in which n objects are connected to m objects.